dotnet/docs/docs/core/compatibility/networking/6.0/httpclient-port-lookup.md

 ## Reason for change

-We want to bring back behavior from .NET Core 1.0 - 3.1 that customers had started to depend on.
+We want to bring back the behavior from .NET Core 1.0 - 3.1 that customers had started to depend on.

 ## Recommended action